fix8mt/conjure_enum/SECURITY.md

 //---------------------------------------------------------------------------------------->
 # Security Policy
 Security Policy
-This document outlines the security policy for the conjure_enum project.
+This document outlines the security policy for the `conjure_enum` project.
 Here, we detail how to report vulnerabilities and how we handle them.

 ## Reporting a Vulnerability

-If you discover a potential security vulnerability in conjure_enum, we encourage you to report it responsibly.
+If you discover a potential security vulnerability in `conjure_enum`, we encourage you to report it responsibly.
 Here's how:

 - **Privately Contact Us:** Please file a [detailed report](https://github.com/fix8mt/conjure_enum/security/advisories/new).
 - **Include Details:** In your email, please provide the following information (if applicable):
   - A clear description of the vulnerability.
   -  Steps to reproduce the vulnerability (if possible).
   - The potential impact of the vulnerability.
-We appreciate your cooperation in keeping conjure_enum secure.
+We appreciate your cooperation in keeping `conjure_enum` secure.
 We will work with you confidentially to address the vulnerability as quickly as possible.

 ## Disclosure Process